 You can obtain AAA and JAMS procedures, rules, and fee information as follows:

-(ii) Nature, Limitations, and Location of Alternative Dispute Resolution.
-In arbitration, as with a court, the arbitrator must honor the terms of these Terms (and any Additional Terms) and can award the prevailing party damages and other relief (including attorneys’ fees).
+11.2.3 Nature, Limitations, and Location of Alternative Dispute Resolution.
+In arbitration, as with a court, the arbitrator must honor the terms of this Agreement and can award the prevailing party damages and other relief (including attorneys’ fees).
 However, WITH ARBITRATION (A) THERE IS NO JUDGE OR JURY, (B) THE ARBITRATION PROCEEDINGS AND ARBITRATION OUTCOME ARE SUBJECT TO CERTAIN CONFIDENTIALITY RULES, AND (C) JUDICIAL REVIEW OF THE ARBITRATION OUTCOME IS LIMITED.
 All parties to the arbitration will have the right, at their own expense, to be represented by an attorney or other advocate of their choosing.
 If an in-person arbitration hearing is required, then it will be conducted in the “metropolitan statistical area” (as defined by the U.S. Census Bureau) where you are a resident at the time the Dispute is submitted to arbitration.
-You and we will pay the administrative and arbitrator’s fees and other costs in accordance with the applicable arbitration rules; but if applicable arbitration rules or laws require Netlok to pay a greater portion or all of such fees and costs in order for this Section 16 to be enforceable, then Netlok will have the right to elect to pay the fees and costs and proceed to arbitration, or to decline to do so and have the matter resolved through the courts.
+You and we will pay the administrative and arbitrator’s fees and other costs in accordance with the applicable arbitration rules; but if applicable arbitration rules or laws require Netlok to pay a greater portion or all of such fees and costs in order for this Section 11 to be enforceable, then Netlok will have the right to elect to pay the fees and costs and proceed to arbitration, or to decline to do so and have the matter resolved through the courts.
 Discovery will be permitted pursuant to the applicable arbitration rules.
 The arbitrator’s decision must consist of a written statement stating the disposition of each claim of the Dispute, and must provide a statement of the essential findings and conclusions on which the decision and any award (if any) is based.
 Judgment on the arbitration decision and award (if any) may be entered in or by any court that has jurisdiction over the parties pursuant to Section 9 of the Federal Arbitration Act.

-G. Federal and State Courts in Los Angeles.
-Except to the extent that arbitration is required in Section 16.B, and except as to the enforcement of any arbitration decision or award, any action or proceeding relating to any Dispute or Excluded Dispute may only be instituted in state or federal court in Los Angeles, CA. Accordingly, you and Netlok consent to the exclusive personal jurisdiction and venue of such courts for such matters.
+11.2.8 Federal and State Courts in Los Angeles.
+Except to the extent that arbitration is required in Section 11.2.2, and except as to the enforcement of any arbitration decision or award, any action or proceeding relating to any Dispute or Excluded Dispute may only be instituted in state or federal court in Los Angeles, CA. Accordingly, you and Netlok consent to the exclusive personal jurisdiction and venue of such courts for such matters.